dinaypatil-web/smartfinhub/LOAN_ENHANCEMENTS.md

 # Loan Management Enhancements

 ## Overview
-This document describes the enhancements made to the loan management system in SmartFinHub, including due date tracking, interest rate history tables, and accrued interest calculations.
+This document describes the enhancements made to the loan management system in SmartFinHub, including due date tracking, interest rate history tables, accrued interest calculations, and prominent display of total accrued interest.

 ## New Features